Order for 5,000 missiles for Ukraine hugely significant for Belfast – Robinson

 The missiles, which are capable of flying at 1.5 times the speed of sound and striking targets more than 3.7 miles (6km) away, can be used to attack enemy vehicles, boats and drones.

-East Belfast MP Mr Robinson told the BBC Good Morning Ulster programme: “It is a hugely significant story.
+During a press conference at Stormont, East Belfast MP Mr Robinson said: “It is a hugely significant order.

-“Significant because of the turbulence in international relations in the last week.
+“It builds on not only the work that has been done to encourage defence contributions and spend in Northern Ireland, but it also recognises the significant contribution Thales has made to the ongoing efforts in Ukraine.”

-“Significant because of the contribution that Thales have been making to Ukraine since the start – in fact before the start of Russia’s brutal invasion – and significant because of the recognition that is given through this order to the skill and the ingenuity of the team at Thales.”
+Mr Robinson said previous missiles built in Belfast had been vital to the defence of Ukraine.

 He added: “This order of 5,000 units in an overall package of £1.6 billion is hugely significant for the Belfast workforce.
 It is a recognition of their skill and what they do in our city.